 As someone who has lived in Huntsville for most of my adult life, I’m kind of a professional at finding fun, free things to do.
 There are a lot of reasons for this, and they range from my days as a financially destitute young adult to my current days as a parent of three boys who get bored quickly.

 Nothing irritates me more than having paid an arm and a leg to do something to only have them whine within half an hour.
 So I consider myself a connoisseur, if you will, of free stuff to do.

-So one pretty Sunday, I packed up the kids I had with me, and we hit the road.
-I explained the rules – there are several hidden bronze ducks (think Ernie’s rubber duckie) throughout downtown Huntsville.
+One pretty Sunday, I packed up the kids I had with me, and we hit the road.
+I explained the rules – there are several hidden bronze ducks throughout downtown Huntsville.
 Clues are available, and it was up to us to find them.
 The kids were all-in!
 (Color me shocked, honestly!)

-We happened to have a hard copy of the clues – which you can pick up at the Huntsville/Madison County Convention & Visitor Center (downtown) – but they’re also available online.
+We happened to have a hard copy of the clues – which you can pick up at the Downtown Huntsville Visitor Center – but they’re also available online.
 This actually worked out perfectly since I have one boy who is beginning to read; he could carry the hard copy, and I had the online version open on my phone to help with the harder words.

 All in all, this was a perfect afternoon activity for myself and the kids.
 We had a great time, and it’s something that’s been talked about many times since.
-And although we didn’t do it, if you stop back by the Visitor Center, you can claim a prize once you’ve found the ducks! (... keep an eye out for one more duck while you’re there.
+Upon completing the hunt you can return to the Downtown Huntsville Visitor Center to claim a prize once you’ve found the ducks and shop other Lucky Duck merchandise like stickers and t-shirts. (... keep an eye out for one more duck while you’re there.
 HINT HINT.)